Speedbird 002

 While commercial jets took eight hours to fly from New York to Paris, the average supersonic flight time on the transatlantic routes was just under 3.5 hours.
 Concorde had a maximum cruise altitude of 60,039 ft and an average cruise speed of Mach 2.02, about 1155 knots (1334 mph), more than twice the speed of conventional aircraft

-Due to Concorde's high speed capabilities, every surface, such as windows and panels, was warm to the touch by the end of the supersonic flight.
+Due to Concorde's high-speed capabilities, every surface, such as windows and panels, was warm to the touch by the end of the supersonic flight.
 Besides engines, the hottest part of the structure of any supersonic aircraft, due to aerodynamic heating, is the nose.
 The engineers used Hiduminium R.R.
-58, an aluminium alloy, throughout the aircraft due to its familiarity, cost and ease of construction.
-The highest temperature that aluminium could sustain over the life of the aircraft was 127 °C (261 °F), which limited the Concorde's top speed to Mach 2.02.
+58, an aluminum alloy, throughout the aircraft due to its familiarity, cost and ease of construction.
+The highest temperature that aluminum could sustain over the life of the aircraft was 127 °C (261 °F), which limited the Concorde's top speed to Mach 2.02.

 "The only thing that tells you that you're moving is that occasionally when you're flying over the subsonic aeroplanes you can see all these 747s 20,000 feet below you almost appearing to go backwards, I mean you are going 800 miles an hour or thereabouts faster than they are.
 The aeroplane was an absolute delight to fly, it handled beautifully.
 And remember we are talking about an aeroplane that was being designed in the late 1950s – mid 1960s.
 I think it's absolutely amazing and here we are, now in the 21st century, and it remains unique."